 Taking a shower in here is wonderful - it's nice and roomy and the skylight is a nice touch.

 The bedroom has an additional A/C unit if needed (it's roof air and is louder than the Whisper Quiet ducted system) but even though our first trip was extremely hot and humid, we never needed to run the second unit.
 Our old camper only had a power outlet on one side of the Murphy bed, but this one has them on both sides, and one even has USB ports!

 The third slide-out contains the large closet in the bedroom with sliding mirrored doors and additional shelves and drawers.

 Having a closet this large will make a huge difference on longer trips.

 Here's the view showing the sliding door into the bathroom and the door leading back to the main area.
-There's a digital thermostat on the wall to control the secondary A/C, though there are vents for the main ducted system in the bathroom and bedroom as well, so plenty of air gets back here even on hot days.
+There's a digital thermostat on the wall to control the secondary A/C, we recently got ac installation services to have a backup, though there are vents for the main ducted system in the bathroom and bedroom as well, so plenty of air gets back here even on hot days.